sofiabarragan/website/content/project/bayes_cap/index.md

 ggarrange(desert_map, white, black, latinx, asian, ncol=3, nrow=2)
 ```

 <center>
 <img src="/media/bayes/plot_6.png" width="100%" height="100%" />
 </center>

-From the plots, neighborhoods with the highest densities of Black and Asian community members also have the poorest scores of subway access, while the converse holds true for neighborhoods with the highest proportion of White residents.
+From the above plots, neighborhoods with the highest densities of Black and Asian community members also have the poorest scores of subway access, while the converse holds true for neighborhoods with the highest proportion of White residents.

 Further, observe that eviction counts are most common in neighborhoods with the highest densities of Black and Latinx community members.
 The below faceted visualizations detail the specific relationships between the proportion of Black, Latinx, Asian, and White residents in a neighborhood with eviction counts.